SeekTheError/Paranot.es/README.md

 https://code.google.com/p/crypto-js/

-IN MAINTENANCE----You can see it live at http://paranot.es
+You can see it live at http://paranot.es

 To install:
 you need nodejs, npm and the redis server to run the application.